BoutDjohar/project/README.md

 Clone this repo and execute in your favourite shell:

 * `git clone https://github.com/anisabid/base-front-build.git` to clone project
-* `npm i -g gulp` to install gulp globally (if you don't have it installed already)
+* `npm i -g gulp-cli` to install gulp globally (if you don't have it installed already)
 * `npm i` to install local npm dependencies

 ## Start

 After completing installation type in your favourite shell:

-* `gulp start` to start a project app in a new browser window.
+* `gulp` to start a project app in a new browser window.
 App files are observed and will be re-transpiled on each change.

 ## Dependencies